Cambridge EnerTech’s

 High-Performance Battery Manufacturing

 Advancements in manufacturing will be the catalyst for the growth of high-performance battery applications.
-The manufacturing conference will showcase a global perspective on battery production, bring together the global stakeholders that represent the complete value chain, and showcase the latest innovations in Asia, Europe, and the United States.
+The manufacturing track will showcase a global perspective on battery production and will bring together the global stakeholders who represent the complete value chain and will showcase the latest innovations in Asia, Europe, and the United States.
 With presentations focusing on the latest approaches to assembly, automation, efficiency, inspection methods, and cost reduction, valuable insight will be gained into the entire global battery ecosystem.
 Conference attendees will gain a critical understanding of the state of manufacturing from around the world and who is leading the way to the future of battery manufacturing.

 ADVANCES IN CELL MANUFACTURING